Technology

 When you drop a video into FrameQuery, the goal is simple: turn an opaque media file into something you can search with plain English.

-This keeps upload times reasonable even for large camera originals.
-A 40 GB RED file becomes a manageable proxy without losing the visual information needed for analysis.
+This keeps upload times tiny even for large camera originals.
+A 40 GB RED file produces a sampled set of keyframes and an audio stream that together carry every signal our models need, without shipping the source footage anywhere.

-The proxy goes through multiple AI models in parallel:
+The extracted frames and audio flow through multiple AI models in parallel:

 -